-Table 7 describes some of the functional groupings of the instructions in A64.
+Table 7 describes some of the functional groupings of the available instructions.

 Branch and control